Department of Health removes Hawaii COVID-19 deaths from ‘released from isolation’ category

-After including COVID-19 deaths from its “released from isolation” category for months, the Hawaii Department of Health has decided to remove them.
+After including Hawaii’s COVID-19-related deaths in its “released from isolation” category for months, the Hawaii Department of Health has decided to remove them.

-The Honolulu Star-Advertiser reported Friday that the DOH had included the state’s 17 COVID-19 deaths in the category that the media and some government officials had used to calculate a recovery rate.
+The Honolulu Star-Advertiser reported Friday that the DOH had included the state’s 17 COVID-19-related deaths in the category which the media and some government officials had used to calculate a recovery rate.
 In a footnote Thursday, the Health Department acknowledged for the first time that deaths were included in the category.

-After questions and criticism over the use of including fatalities in that count, the deaths were removed the number from that category on Friday.
+After questions and criticism over the use of including fatalities in that category, the number of deaths were removed from that count on Friday.

 “We had a number of media inquiries about why deaths were included in the number,” Janice Okubo, spokeswoman for the DOH, said in an email.
 “I asked the director (Bruce Anderson) about it and he decided that deaths should not be included in the released from isolation number.
 They were taken out.”